keithalewis/math/uf.md

 	A_t = \Delta_t\cdot C_t - \Gamma_t\cdot X_t.
 $$
-At time $t$ cash flows proportional the the existing position are credited and the cost of trades executed are debited.
-Note $A_{\tau_0} = -\Gamma_0\cdot X_{\tau_0}$.
+At time $t$ cash flows proportional the the existing position are credited and the cost of trades just executed are debited.
+Note $A_{\tau_0} = -V_{\tau_0}$.

-A model for cash flows and prices determine the holdings over time, as described above.
+Trading strategies create synthetic instruments.
+Amounts and values are proxies for cash flows and prices.
+A derivative security is a contract between counterparties for an exchange of future amounts.
+If a trading strategy that produces those amounts exists then its initial value should be in the neighborhood of what a sell side trader quotes to customers.

-When the position $\Delta_t = 0$ we say the trading strategy is _closed out_ at $t$.
+When the position $\Delta_t = 0$ we say the trading strategy is _closed
-If a trading strategy has $A_{\tau_0} > 0$, $A_t \ge 0$ for $t > \tau_0$ and
+out_ at $t$.
+If a trading strategy has $A_{\tau_0} > 0$, $A_t \ge 0$
-eventually closes out, then _arbitrage_ exists (in the model): it is possible to make money on the initial trade and never lose money over the duration of the trading strategy.
+for $t > \tau_0$, and eventually closes out, then _arbitrage_ exists: it is possible to make money on the initial trade and never lose money over the life of the trading strategy.
+It is important to note this definition of arbitrage depends on the model used for cash flows and prices.

 [The Fundamental Theorem of Asset Pricing](https://kalx.net/um.pdf) describes all arbitrage-free models.

 ## Remarks

 The financial world is still waiting for its Werner Heisenberg.
 The price of a transaction is a number: the amount the buyer gave to the seller divided by the amount the seller gave to the buyer.
 Price is more nebulous prior to completing a transaction.
 The difference between a quoted price and the actual price is lumped into the term _slippage_.

 Modeling that uncertainty is an unsolved problem.